-As an illustration of the unreliability of hasty deductions drawn from "remains" found in the earth, as to "missing links" and kindred suppositions, a story from Rock Springs, Wyoming, deserves careful notice.
+As an illustration of the unreliability of hasty deductions drawn from "remaine" found in the earth, as to "missing links" and kindred suppositions, a story from Rock Springs, Wyoming, deserves careful notice.
 As wired from the place mentioned the story

 In its issue of Sentember 22nd the Rocky Mountain News contains an interview with Prof. J. L. Wortman, of Columbia College, N. Y., in which the professer related his thrilling find of the bones of the "missing link, a being that lived and moved 150,000 years ago."
-These remains of the original man were carefully wrapped in cotton, and transported to the fire-proof museum in Naw York.
-The priceless bones were found by the professor and a party of scientific students near the head of the historic litter creek, noar the Wyoming-Colorado line. rado line.
+These remains of the original man were carefully wrenowed in order of the control of the contro carefully wrapped in cotton, and transported to the fire-proof museum in New York.
+The priceless bones were found by the professor and a party of scientific students near the head of the historio Bitter creek, near the Wyoming-Colorado line.

-The professor's interesting find has caused intense merriment among the caused intense merriment among the old-time cattlemen of this section, as it is well known that the bones were the skeleton of a pet monkey owned ocowboys, which died twelve years ago.
+The professor's interesting find has caused intense merriment among the old-time cattlemen of this section, is well known that the bones were the skeleton of a pet monkey owned by cowboys, which died twelve years ago.

 The incident is hardly less discouraging to a certain class of scientists than one that occurred years ago, when a noted student of nature discovered some bones which he pronounced the remains of an extinct species of the human race, of gigantic proportions.
-It was finally found that the bones were those of elephants.
+It was finally found that the hones were those of elephants.